How to Apply

 Please check for Deadlines and Forms!

-To make changes to your account including adding tuition or housing charges, or to make a payment, please see the directions HERE.
+To make changes to your account including adding tuition, or to make a payment, please see the directions HERE.

 Non-refundable Registration Fee: $15

 One 60-minute private lesson per week: $540